AdarshTheki/C-/README.md

 There are three data types in C++. which are **Primitive Data Types, Abstract Data Types, & Derived Data Types**.
 Primitive data types includes integer(int), floating-point(float), character(chr), boolean(bool), double floating-point(double float), valueless or void, and wide char().**Initialisation, Size of DataType, Input-Output.**

     int main(){
-        int test;   //declaration
+        int test;   // declaration
-        test = 5;   //initialization
+        test = 5;   // initialization
         cin>>n;     // Input
-        cout<<n;    // Output (Print)
+        cout<<n;    // Output (Display)
     }

 ## 2 - Introduction of loops:

 The C++ for loop is used to iterate a part of the program several times.
-If the number of iteration is fixed, it is recommended to use **For, while & do-while loops.** The C++ for loop is same as C/C#.
+If the number of iteration is fixed, it is recommended to use **for, while & do-while Loops.** The C++ for loop is same as C/C++.
 We can initialize variable, check condition and increment/decrement value.

 **For loop:**